TRUE CUSTOM MANUFACTURING

 Hybrid Manufacturing

-Embroidery & Screen Print Integration
+Embroidery & Screen Print

-Labeling & Packaging Integration
+Labeling & Packaging

 Garments move from sewing to labeling to packaging in one continuous flow.
-Woven labels sewn in, hangtags attached, poly-bagged—retail-ready without leaving our facility.
+Woven labels sewn in, hangtags attached, poly-bagged — retail-ready without leaving our facility.

 The Cut & Sew Production Process